Last updated: March 2 2022

 If you decide to start using a CRM, you’ll need to integrate your CRM with other arms of your marketing and sales efforts.
 That’s where data connectors and automation tools like Outfunnel and Zapier come in.

 We’re biased but we can promise that Outfunnel makes it easy to keep sales and marketing data in sync.
 It ensures that your CRM tool connects with the rest of your sales and marketing stack.
-For example, if you connect your marketing automation tool with your CRM with Outfunnel, here’s what will happen automatically:
+For example, if you connect your marketing automation tool and your CRM platform with Outfunnel, here’s what will happen automatically:

 - CRM and marketing tool contact lists will be kept in sync